-- Level 2 Prices observed in active markets for similar instruments, observed prices for identical or similar instruments in non-active markets and valuation models for which inputs are observable.
+- Level 1 Observed (unadjusted) prices for identical instruments in active markets.
+In this category are allocated the investments in Financial Treasury Bills ("LFT") and other Financial Bills; - Level 2 Prices observed in active markets for similar instruments, observed prices for identical or similar instruments in non-active markets and valuation models for which inputs are observable.
 At this level, investments in CDB, Committed DI, other financial investments remunerated by DI and derivatives, which are valued by pricing models widely accepted in the market.
 In addition to the indicators of operations, observable market inputs such as interest rates, volatility factors and exchange parity quotations are used; and - Level 3 Instruments whose significant inputs are not observable.
 The Company does not have financial instruments in this classification.

 The table below presents the general classification of financial instruments assets and liabilities in accordance with the valuation hierarchy.
-For the period ended March 31, 2018, there was no change among the three levels of hierarchy.
+For the year ended December 31, 2017, there was no change among the three levels of hierarchy.